What is asset finance?

 What assets can be funded?

-Asset finance covers a very wide range of business assets including: commercial vehicles and HGVs, construction plant and machinery, agricultural equipment, manufacturing machinery, restaurant and catering equipment, IT and technology equipment, and medical and dental equipment.
+Asset finance covers a very wide range of business assets including: commercial vehicles and HGVs, construction plant and machinery, agricultural equipment, manufacturing machinery, restaurant and catering equipment, IT and technology equipment, electric vehicle fleets (with preferential green rates), and medical and dental equipment.

-Sale and leaseback can be particularly useful for businesses with adverse credit — you unlock equity from assets you already own, releasing capital without additional debt or property security.
+Sale and leaseback can be particularly useful for businesses with adverse credit — you unlock equity from assets you already own, releasing immediate capital without additional property security or unsecured borrowing.
+UK asset finance new business grew 11% in March 2025 vs. March 2024, showing lenders are actively writing this business.

 Can I get asset finance with a CCJ or bad credit?

 Yes.
-Because the asset itself is the primary security, many asset finance lenders are more flexible on credit history than unsecured lenders.
-The age and condition of the asset, the deposit amount, and your business trading history are all factored into the assessment alongside your credit profile.
+Because the asset itself is the primary security — and the lender can repossess and sell it if payments stop — many asset finance lenders are more flexible on credit history than unsecured lenders.
+The age and condition of the asset, the deposit amount, and your trading history are all factored into the assessment alongside your credit profile.